Route optimization is the quickest and easiest way for a last-mile delivery business to get more efficient routes and cut costs.

 Mount Zero Olives

-Route optimization algorithms have proven to create routes that are much more efficient than human route planners.
-In a 2017 academic study, researchers invited participants into a lab and presented them with a route planning puzzle on a piece of paper and gave them one hour to complete.
+In a 2017 academic study, researchers invited participants into a lab and presented them with a route planning puzzle on a piece of paper and one hour to complete it.

-The other thing to note is that while 20.5% shorter routes may sound little, for a delivery business that delivers to a hundred customers a day, this can easily translate to thousands of dollars saved each month!
-For larger delivery operations with thousands of deliveries a day, the savings scale into the hundreds of thousands a year.
+Note also that while a 20.5% shorter route may not sound like a big deal, for a business that delivers to a hundred customers a day, this can easily translate to thousands of dollars saved each month!
+For larger delivery operations with thousands of deliveries a day, the savings can quickly grown scale into the tens of thousands.

-Therefore, it is conservative to say that an algorithm can easily outperform human route planners in the real world by 20%~30%.
+Overall, we think it’s fair to say that an algorithm can outperform human route planners in the real world by 20%.
+In reality it’s probably much more, but 20% is a good conservative number to work with.

 Image of academic study that measured how bad humans are at manual route planning.